musomusoov02/Managment_Studio/README.md

 ﻿# Management Studio

 ## Description
 Management Studio is a project designed for managing databases.
-This application is developed using ADO.NET, allowing users to select options and generate SQL queries as needed.
+This application is developed using ADO.NET, allowing users to select options, and the program automatically generates and executes SQL queries.
 ## Requirements
 - .NET 8 or higher